salesforce/einstein-platform/README.md

-# Einstein Platform Integrations
+# Einstein AI Platform

 Artificial intelligence is becoming increasingly personalized and specialized.
 At Salesforce we recognize the growing need for businesses and developers to integrate their chosen large language models (LLMs) into the Einstein AI Platform.
-To address this need, we're sharing API specifications and other developer tools with the open-source community.
+To address this need, we're sharing API specifications, sample code, and other developer tools with the open-source community.

-## Open Connector
+## LLM Open Connector

 The Bring Your Own Large Language Model (BYOLLM) Open Connector is designed to provide powerful AI solutions to customers, independent software vendors (ISVs), and internal Salesforce teams.
-With this connector, you can connect the Einstein AI Platform to any language model, whether it's an industry established leader or a niche, custom-built solution.
+With this connector, you can connect the Einstein AI Platform to any language model, whether it's an industry established leader or a custom-built solution.

-The BYOLLM Open Connector is more than just a technical upgrade; it's a commitment to community-driven growth and innovation.
+The BYOLLM Open Connector is a commitment to community-driven growth and innovation.
 By allowing users to integrate any LLM—from those models hosted on major cloud platforms to those models developed in-house—we're opening up a world of possibilities for enhanced, bespoke AI applications.
-This capability not only caters to the needs of large enterprises looking to leverage specific models like IBM Granite or Databricks DBRX but also supports smaller teams eager to experiment with open-source models.
+This capability not only caters to the needs of large enterprises looking to leverage specific models like IBM Granite or Databricks DBRX, but also supports smaller teams eager to experiment with open-source models.
 With features designed to ensure ease of use, such as a streamlined UX in Einstein Studio and API specifications closely based on the OpenAI API, this connector empowers our users to enhance their AI-driven applications while maintaining high standards of security and compatibility.

 ### Usage

 1. Clone this repository.
-2. Implement an HTTP REST service using the [llm-open-connector OpenAPI specification](api-specs/llm-open-connector/llm-open-connector.yml).
+2. Implement an HTTP REST service using the [LLM Open Connector OpenAPI specification](api-specs/llm-open-connector/llm-open-connector.yml).
 3. Test your service connection using Bring Your Own Large Language Model (BYOLLM) in Einstein 1 Studio.
    - Blog post: [Bring Your Own Large Language Model in Einstein 1 Studio](https://developer.salesforce.com/blogs/2024/03/bring-your-own-large-language-model-in-einstein-1-studio)
    - Help content: [Bring Your Own Large Language Model](https://help.salesforce.com/s/articleView?id=sf.c360_a_ai_foundation_models.htm)